 You may donate to AIGC by clicking here.
 Your donation will contribute to a scholarship or service that directly benefits American Indian and Alaska Native students today and into the future.

-To read more about the 45 years of AIGC, check out the Spring 2014 issue of The American Indian Graduate magazine, coming soon.
+To read more about the 45 years of AIGC, check out the Spring 2014 issue of The American Indian Graduate magazine.
 Click here to sign up to receive the magazine in hard copy or e-version.
 All issues of the magazine can be viewed on the AIGC website.

 Congratulations on 45 years, AIGC!